kavan-mevada/cargo-pkg/README.md

 ## Initialize Project

-To create new project, run `cargo pkg new`
+To create new project in GTK4, run `cargo pkg new -id "io.foo.Bar" --name "Foo Bar" foo-bar`

-This will create a project with ID `io.foo.Bar` with following structure.
+This will create a project with ID `io.foo.Bar` with following structure in `foo-bar` directory.
 ```
 ├── Cargo.toml
 ├── data